ts24017/KI-ARS_Zero-Shot/ki/README.md

 ---

 ## Quick Start
+The commands below must be executed in a terminal (macOS/Linux) or PowerShell (Windows).

-1. Navigate into the `/ki` folder:
+1. Navigate to the project root

-       cd /ki
+       cd /KI-ARS_Zero-Shot

 2. Install dependencies: